 How Is Gastroenteritis Treated?

 - Mild cases of gastroenteritis do not need any treatment and subside by themselves.
+Oral hydration and ORS can be given in proper dilution to compensate for the fluid loss.

 What Are The Home Remedies For Gastroenteritis In Children?